 Do you have kids who LOVE to display all their artwork up on their bedroom walls?
-Or maybe tweens or teens who want to hang their favourite posters on their walls?
+Or maybe teenagers who want to hang their favourite posters on their walls?

 The usual solution is a mounting adhesive like Blu-Tack or Sticky Tack.

-However as I found out recently, when working on my daughter’s bedroom makeover, the remnants of Blu-Tack are a PAIN to remove when the walls need re-painting.
-Especially if it is left on the walls for years.
+However as I found out recently, when working on my daughter’s bedroom, the remnants of Blu-Tack are a PAIN to remove when the walls need re-painting.
+Especially when it is left on the walls for years.

-My non Blu-Tack solution to hang kids’ posters was to upcycle an old picture frame into a chic framed pin up type board.
-I had one I had picked up off kerbside and was sitting in the shed waiting to be turned into something useful.
+My non Blu-Tack solution to hang posters was to upcycle an old picture frame into a chic framed pin up type board.
+I had an old freebie picture frame sitting in the shed waiting to be used for something.

 So this picture frame was originally an old framed Elvis poster someone had decided to chuck out.
-I ripped out the poster as soon as I picked it up.
-It was already torn.
+I ripped out the old poster as soon as I picked it up.

 Large frames can also be sourced cheaply from your local thrift store or op shop.
 You could also use an old framed artwork or a large canvas, a piece of ply wood or MDF for this project.